 Ongoing & Future

 Around 80% of the Pantanal gets flooded during the rainy season (November-April), supporting an astounding biologically diverse collection of aquatic life which in turn helps support an enormous range of terrestrial life.
-Until now new flora and fauna are still being documented and studied in the Pantanal.
+New flora and fauna species are still being documented and studied in the Pantanal.
 There are approximately 3500 known plant species, 700 bird species, 265 fish species, 95 mammalian species, and 162 reptile species.
 Making the Pantanal a biological hot spot with the jaguar as the apex or keystone species; playing an important role in regulating the populations of prey species.